uxlfoundation/oneapi-construction-kit/hal/docs/hal.md

 - Tested and proven code can be shared between HALs for faster bring-up.

 Currently the HAL is used exclusively as part of the RISC-V MUX target and in the CLIK tool.
-The HAL specification makes no demands on the the executable used except for its use in RISC-V target.
+The HAL specification makes no demands on the executable used except for its use in RISC-V target.
 Since the RISC-V target will be used as a template for future targets this is also detailed [here](#hal-kernel-abi-used-in-the-current-risc-v-mux).